dills122/cardboard-crack/readme.md

 # Cardboard Crack

-Cardboard Crack is a modern web application designed for trading card enthusiasts.
-It offers users the ability to upload and view PDF files, making it easy to share and read deck lists, tournament reports, and other card-related documents directly in the app.
+Cardboard Crack is a modern web application designed with soccer fans in mind.
+It offers users the ability to upload PDF based checlists and parse into a more usable format (JSON), and also offers a nice built in view for the parsed JSON checklist.

 ## Getting Started